tes409/Basic-Prgm/readme.txt

-note use the console for the code to work
+You can use the help Button to learn kinda c sharp